Father Vincent Ryan was one of the most prolific and unremorseful paedophile priests in the history of the Hunter Region and Australia.

 In March 2019, Ryan was found guilty of assaulting two more altar boys at The Junction in the 1970s and Cessnock in the 1990s.
 He showed no emotion when the verdict was handed down.
 In fact, he maintained his innocence – he said he had a clear memory of all the boys he’d abused because he would say their names while masturbating and attempting to abuse them.

 Judge Dina Yehia rejected this claim but also found Ryan not guilty of attempting intercourse with the boys.

-Mr. Fox is also calling on Pope Francis to implement a new rule that priests who are found guilty of child abuse should be immediately stripped of their priesthood.
+Mr Fox also called on Pope Francis to implement a new rule that priests found guilty of child abuse be immediately stripped of their priesthood.

 “I think the church is failing his victims if it doesn’t take action and say, ‘Hang on, we are also going to punish him for the crimes committed against you’,” Mr Fox said.

 Ryan died in April 2022, but the Catholic Church failed to inform survivors for weeks